ryankueter/CheckValidators/README.md

 ### User-Defined Validation Rules

 User-defined validation rules allow you to use LINQ to validate your data.
 When writing user-defined validation rules, you typically want to write your own error message.
-If you don't, the expression that fails will be recorded.
+If you don't, the expression that fails will be displayed in the error.

 ###
 #### If and IfNot

 If and IfNot conditions allow you to use LINQ to query objects and lists in the object.
-If you use the standard default error message, it will include the query you are using in your message, in addition to the name and type of object you are checking.
+If the expression is false, it will produce an error message.

 ```csharp
 If(user => user.User is null)